azdanov/pawa-task/README.md

 ## How To

-To access the application go to: http://localhost:8080/.
+* To access the application go to: http://localhost:8080/.

-For API interactions use: http://localhost:8080/api/tasks and http://localhost:8080/api/messages.
+* For API interactions use: http://localhost:8080/api/tasks and http://localhost:8080/api/messages.
+* A quick API tour is available in [src/rest.http](src/rest.http).
+* Database is automatically initialized and seeded.
+For production this needs to be disabled.
+* Gradle should build and pack the frontend assets in `static` folder.

-It is possible that you will have to manually initialize the database.
+* It is possible that you will have to manually initialize the database.
 To do this use [init.sql](src/main/resources/init.sql) inside `main/resources`.

 ### Run